 The following information must be present on the label:

-Language requirements: With the exception of allergen information, which must appear in Maltese, English or Italian, the labeling requirements above may appear in one or more official languages of the EU.
+Language requirements: With the exception of allergen information, which must appear in German, the labeling requirements above may appear in one or more official languages of the EU.

 For more information on labeling specific to alcohol beverages, please visit the Europa website.

 The following must appear on a label in a single field of vision (e.g., can be viewed without having to turn the bottle), except for the Importer’s details, the Lot number, and allergenic ingredients.

 Allergen Labeling for Wine:

 Allergen labeling rules apply to beverages containing more than 1.2% by volume of alcohol.
 Alcoholic beverages containing sulphur dioxide and sulphites at concentrations of more than 10 mg/kg or 10 mg/liter must be labeled "Contains sulphites" or "Contains sulphur dioxide".
 Replacing the word "sulphites" with "SO2" or "E220" is not allowed.
 For more information, refer to Directive 2003/89/EC (PDF), amending Directive 2000/13/EC.

 Processed wine from organic grapes must be produced in accordance with Regulation (EC) No 834/2007 and Regulation (EC) No 889/2008.
 Label references for such wine must be indicated in terms of ingredients – e.g., "Wine from grapes from organic cultivation" and may not be referred to simply as "organic wine".
 Wine labels may also include claims (such as "bio-dynamic") as long as such a term does not mislead consumers.

 Wine products may not include the EU organic production logo referenced in EU legislation on their label.

 Food products containing or consisting of GMOs, produced from GMOs or containing ingredients produced from GMOs must be labeled in accordance with Regulation (EC) No 1829/2003.